Walls of Marrakesh: Bab Berrima

 Bab Berrima (also spelled Bab Barrima) is a gate between the main city (the medina) and the northeast part of the Kasbah, at the south end of Place des Ferblantiers today.
 It has existed since the Saadian period.
 Its creation may have been needed to allow workers to come and go during construction of the Badi Palace, which is located nearby.
 The gate consists of a simple arched passage cut through a tower in the perimeter wall of the Kasbah.
 The tower was once crowned with sawtooth-shaped merlons from the Saadian era, but these have since disappeared.
 The gate is flanked by rows of boutiques which are more recent constructions.

 Bab Shkiru

 This gate is located at the northeastern corner of the current Royal Palace (inside the perimeter of the Kasbah).
-It was built on the orders of Sultan Moulay Hassan (ruled 1873–1894) in order to facilitate access to the palace at this end.
+It was built on the orders of Sultan Moulay Hassan (ruled 1873–1894) to facilitate access to the palace at this end.
 It is named after the qadi who was in charge of its construction.